the-peon-project/peon-orc/README.md

 ### [Peon Project](https://github.com/nox-noctua-consulting/peon)

-An **OpenSource** project to assist gamers in self deploying/managing game servers.\
+An **OpenSource** project to assist gamers in self-deploying/managing game servers.\
 Intended to be a one-stop-shop for game server deployment/management.\
-If run on a public/paid cloud, it is architected to try minimise costs (easy schedule/manage uptime vs downtime)
+If run on a public/paid cloud, it is architected to try to minimise costs (easy schedule/manage uptime vs downtime)

 ### Peon Orchestrator (peon.orc)